idubrov/ivans-rv/src/lib/content/2022-10-06-riveting-aft-fuselage-2/index.md

 ---
-title: 'Continuing riveting the aft fuselage'
+title: 'More of the aft fuselage riveting'
 categories: ['fuselage']
 time: 1
 tags: ['riveting']